fractal6/fractal6.go/docs/architecture.md

 ```

 Middleware stack: `RequestID` → `RealIP` → `CORS` → `JWT verify` → `JWT decode` → `Logger` → `Recovery` → `Timeout (60s)`.

+### Visibility filtering on `/q/*`

+The `/q/*` routes follow a two-phase shape: a cheap DQL call collects `{nameid → visibility}` for the requested subtree (or ancestor chain), `auth.ClassifyVisibleNameids` classifies visible nameids in Go via `UserIsMember` / `UserHasRole`, then a second DQL call fetches artefacts (members, labels, roles, tension templates, projects, tensions) restricted to that visible set.
+This bypasses the heavy `Node @auth` evaluator and stays correct under pagination — phase 3 only sees authorized circles, so any future `first/offset` cursor applies to the visible result, never the unfiltered one.

 ## Notifications